 Inspired by Helly Hansen's heritage from the city of Moss.

-The Moss jacket marries traditional design with modern construction and fabrics.
+The Moss Rain Coat marries traditional design with modern construction and fabrics.

 The story of Helly Hansen started in 1877.
 After many years at sea, norwegian captain Helly Juell Hansen and his wife Maren Margarethe began producing oilskin jackets, trousers, sou'westers and tarpaulins, made from coarse linen soaked in linseed oil.